MatthewGreengrass/SchoolDesignBrief/SchoolDesignBrief1/README.md

 3. In the package manager console, run 'Add-Migration Migration1''

-4. In the package manager console, run 'Update Database'
+4. In the package manager console, run 'Update-Database'